zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 .. method:: KYCRegistrar.constructor(address[] _owners, uint32 _threshold)

     * ``_owners``: One or more addresses to associate with the contract owner.
-The address deploying the contract is not implicitly included within the owner list
+The address deploying the contract is not implicitly included within the owner list.
     * ``_threshold``: The number of calls required for the owner to perform a multi-sig action.
-Cannot exceed the length of ``_owners``
+Cannot exceed the length of ``_owners``.

     The ID of the owner is generated as a keccak of the contract address and available from the public getter ``ownerID``.